 First, there appear to be about 7% of Democrats who are pro-life and would almost surely have voted “Yes”.
 Another 22% of Democrats don’t agree with either party on the issue.
 These folks see themselves in the middle: restrict abortion, but still allow it in certain instances.
 These folks in the middle would tilt strongly against a state ban; that’s too much to one side for them.
 Let’s estimate that just one in twenty of these folks would vote “Yes” and the rest vote “No”.
 That gets us to an estimate of 92% of Democrats likely to vote “No”.
 I doubt the Democrat percentage is much lower given the importance of abortion to the overall Democrat agenda.

 Next, 12% of Republicans agree with Democrats; these are pro-choice Republicans who would almost surely would vote “No”.
 Another 23% of Republicans don’t agree with either party.
-Again, most of these folks are in the middle on the issue, and again probably nineteen in twenty see a state ban as a bridge too far.
+Again, most of these folks are in the middle on the issue; probably nineteen in twenty see a state ban as a bridge too far.
 That gets us to an estimate of 34% of Republicans likely to vote “No”.

 We can’t determine party affiliation for those not voting in either primary.
 Let’s assume they voted in similar percentages to the population as a whole.
 All these estimates yield the following result: